I first started posting motorcycle photos and roads to the internet about ’95 – ’96, best I can recall.

 I archived my best Australian roads list years ago, sometimes it still draws attention.
 Couple of years back it was said I merely duplicated other content.
 Actually the other content came after mine but it doesn’t matter and not sure why some Australians have this notion if someone does something then it’s automatically off limits for others to offer their take.

-Now everything has moved to YouTube.
+Much later came other blogs and the Top 200 roads atlas but I was already riding overseas.
+Now everything is YouTube and people are again posting best motorcycle roads.
 Personally I can’t stand watching amateur video unless it includes naked women or funny cats but I am glad to see people continuing to share information about places to ride.
 Long may it continue.